 Procedures During Class

 - Always address the instructors by ‘Sensei,’ or by their last name followed by the word “Sensei” (e.g. West Sensei).
-Traditionally, one uses the teacher’s last name followed by the term Sensei, however, you may address Aikido Olympia instructors with first name followed by Sensei (e.g. Will Sensei).
+Traditionally, one uses the teacher’s last name followed by the term Sensei, however, you may address Aikido Olympia instructors with their first name followed by Sensei (e.g. Will Sensei).

 - A few minutes before the start of class, you should be seated formally in a quiet meditative posture.
 These few minutes are to rid your mind of the day’s problems and to prepare for the training ahead.
 Just focus on your breathing.